 Right now in the United States, there is a lot of talk about how divided we are as a people.
-Politics right now makes it feel like it’s almost impossible to find common ground with those who are different from us.
+The political climate makes it feel like it’s almost impossible to find common ground with those who are different from us.
 But the reality is that we have a lot of power in raising our kids to determine how the future turns out.
-Last summer, Procter & Gamble dropped a new ad as part of my My Black in Beautiful campaign called “The Talk.”

 Yeah, it might be uncomfortable, but that’s the point.
 White people need to pay less attention to ensuring comfort for themselves and expend more energy on trying to understand the discomfort and pain of others.
 Encouraging this type of empathy and understanding among our children will help them carry these skills forward as they grow into adults who can hopefully identify and see past their own bias when it comes to making new friends, choosing life partners, and growing their groups of colleagues.

 There are lots of ways to talk to your kids about race, and one way is to just bring up news that you know your kids have either heard about or will see on social media.
 There are also certain cultural moments like the Black Lives Matter uprising that lend themselves to opening up conversations about representation and race.
 Whatever way you decide to seize the opportunity, just make sure that you do!